Skip to content

 • Refresh button: re-reads the JSON files and rebuilds the graph.
 Use it after editing any dialogue file manually.
 Edits made from the graph trigger an automatic refresh.

 • Graph (main area): nodes are draggable, zoomable with the mouse wheel, and navigable by holding middle-click or Space + drag.
+A minimap in the bottom-right corner gives an overview of the full graph.
+Node positions are saved automatically and restored on every open.

 • Detail panel (right): clicking a node displays its full content.
 Message and choice text fields are directly editable.